Ravi-DS-ML/diwali-sales-analysis/README.md

-#Diwali Sales Analysis Readme
-Introduction
-This repository contains the code and analysis for a Diwali sales dataset.
-The purpose of this project is to analyze the sales data and draw meaningful insights from it.
-The code provided in this repository loads the dataset, performs data cleaning, and conducts exploratory data analysis.

-Table of Contents
-Introduction
-Getting Started
-Data Cleaning
-Exploratory Data Analysis
-Gender Analysis
-Age vs Amount
-State vs Amount
-Marital Status Analysis
-Occupation Analysis
-Product Category Analysis
-Top 5 Products
-Conclusion
-Getting Started
-Before running the analysis, you should make sure you have the necessary libraries installed, such as pandas, numpy, matplotlib, and seaborn.
-The data is loaded from a CSV file named 'Diwali Sales Data.csv' using the pandas library.

-Data Cleaning
-The data cleaning steps include the following:

-Removal of unnamed columns and the 'Status' column.
-Checking for null values and dropping rows with missing data.
-Changing the data type of the 'Amount' column to integers for analysis.
-Exploratory Data Analysis
-Gender Analysis
-The analysis reveals that the number of female customers is higher than male customers, and female customers spend more than male customers.

-Age vs Amount
-The age group '26-35' has the highest number of customers and is also associated with higher spending.

-State vs Amount
-The state-wise analysis shows that Uttar Pradesh, Maharashtra, and Karnataka have the highest number of customers.
-However, the amount spent by customers in Haryana and Bihar is higher, despite having fewer customers compared to Kerala.

-Marital Status Analysis
-Married customers are more numerous than single customers, and married female customers tend to spend more.

-Occupation Analysis
-The IT sector, healthcare, and aviation have the most customers and the highest spenders among the occupation categories.

-Product Category Analysis
-The analysis shows that Clothing and Apparel, Food, and Electronics and Gadgets are popular product categories among customers.
-These categories also account for higher customer spending.

-Top 5 Products
-The top 5 products by the number of orders are as follows:

-P00265242
-P00110942
-P00237542
-P00184942
-P00114942
-Conclusion
+# Diwali Sales Analysis

+## Overview
+This project focuses on analyzing Diwali sales data to gain insights into customer demographics, regional preferences, and popular product categories.
+The dataset is cleaned, explored, and visualized to provide valuable information for marketing and sales strategies.

+## Prerequisites
+Before running the analysis, make sure you have the following libraries installed:

+- pandas
+- numpy
+- matplotlib
+- seaborn

+## Data Cleaning
+The data cleaning process includes the following steps:
+- Removal of unnamed columns and the 'Status' column.
+- Checking for null values and dropping rows with missing data.
+- Changing the data type of the 'Amount' column to integers for analysis.

+## Exploratory Data Analysis

+### Gender Analysis
+- The number of female customers is higher than male customers.
+- Female customers spend more than male customers.

+### Age vs Amount
+- The age group '26-35' has the highest number of customers and is associated with higher spending.

+### State vs Amount
+- Uttar Pradesh, Maharashtra, and Karnataka have the highest number of customers.
+- Haryana and Bihar have higher spending despite having fewer customers compared to Kerala.

+### Marital Status Analysis
+- Married customers outnumber single customers.
+- Married female customers tend to spend more.

+### Occupation Analysis
+- The IT sector, healthcare, and aviation have the most customers and the highest spenders among the occupation categories.

+### Product Category Analysis
+- Popular product categories include Clothing and Apparel, Food, and Electronics and Gadgets.
+- These categories also account for higher customer spending.

+### Top 5 Products
+- The top 5 products by the number of orders are:
+  1. P00265242
+  2. P00110942
+  3. P00237542
+  4. P00184942
+  5. P00114942

+## Conclusion
 The analysis of the Diwali sales dataset provides valuable insights into customer demographics, regional preferences, and popular product categories.
 This information can be used to tailor marketing and sales strategies to target specific customer segments and product categories, ultimately improving sales and customer satisfaction.

+Feel free to use the provided code and analysis to enhance your business strategies based on these insights.

+For a detailed step-by-step guide on how to run the analysis, please refer to the code in this repository.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.